Powerlearnproject/se-assignment-day-2-git-and-github-Aresakiya/README.md

    Select whether your repository will be Public or Private.
    Select Add a README file.
    Click Create repository.
-3. key decision to make:
+3. key decision to make:Consider the sensitivity of your code and choose the appropriate visibility level which is either public or private
-   Consider the sensitivity of your code and choose the appropriate visibility level which is either public or private A well-written README can help others understand your project and contribute to its development.
+   A well-written README can help others understand your project and contribute to its development.